juju/docs/src/en/charms-config.md

   - By viewing the charm in the [charm store.](https://jujucharms.com)
   - By examining the **config.yaml** file in the charm itself.

-## Configuring an application at deployment time
+## Configuring a service at deployment time

-Configuration values for an application can be set during deployment in several
+Configuration values for a service can be set during deployment in several
 ways:

  - by using a [yaml-formatted][yaml] file